The Layoff Lady

 2. Keep it to 1 or 2 pages.

 I received one resume that was 17 pages long.
 It was for a qualified candidate with 20+ years of great experience.
 It also included details all the way back to high school.
 Prioritization and conciseness are the name of the game.
 If you cure cancer, put it on page 1 and ditch something else.
+Focus on your last 10-15 years of work experience, too.
 Being able to discern what is valuable and relevant is a critical skill.
-Droning on and including everything ever is not.
+Including everything ever is not.

 3. Don't get fancy.